-AGA’s Congressional Advocate Program creates a national grassroots network of engaged gastroenterologists interested in advocating for our profession and patients.
+AGA’s Congressional Advocates Program is a national grassroots network of engaged gastroenterologists who advocate for our profession and patients.

-This program plays a critical role in driving GI’s legislative agenda forward on Capitol Hill.
-Through the program, our national network of gastroenterologists:
+Congressional Advocates Program members play a critical role in driving GI’s legislative agenda forward on Capitol Hill by:

-- Represent AGA’s position on important issues through direct, personal communication with a legislator or congressional staff.
+- Representing AGA’s position on important issues through direct, personal communication with legislators or congressional staff.

-- Develop a constituent relationship with a member of Congress by meeting with them in their district/state at least once every year.
+- Develop a relationship with a member of Congress by meeting with them in-district/state or virtually.

-- Write about a policy-related issue of your choice:
+- Write about a policy issue of your choice:

-- Publication opportunity in AGA Perspectives or AGA eDigest.
+- Publication opportunity in AGA’s weekly member newsletter, eDigest.